Trusted WordPress tutorials, when you need them most.

 The WordPress More block

 Not sure if you’re using a static front page as your homepage?
-To check, simply go to Settings » Reading in the WordPress dashboard.
+You can check it by simply going to Settings » Reading in the WordPress dashboard.

 The WordPress Settings page